Hans von Luck: Invasion of the Soviet Union

-Luck was made Hauptmann and attached to 7th Panzer Division's headquarters staff.
+Luck was made Hauptmann and attached to the 7th Panzer Division's headquarters staff.
 His division was a part of the 3rd Panzer Group of Army Group Center.
 In this capacity he participated in the Operation Barbarossa, the invasion of the Soviet Union.
-The 7th Panzer Division spearheaded the 3rd Panzer Group as it drove east and the capture of Vilnius in Lithuania, before driving on Minsk to form the northern inner encirclement arm of the Bialystok-Minsk pocket.
-Following the capture of Minsk the armored group continued east towards Vitebsk.
+The 7th Panzer Division spearheaded the 3rd Panzer Group as it drove east and captured Vilnius in Lithuania, before driving on Minsk to form the northern inner encirclement arm of the Bialystok-Minsk pocket.
+Following the capture of Minsk the armoured group continued east towards Vitebsk.
 At Vitebsk, Luck was assigned as commander of the division's reconnaissance battalion.

 The division participated in creating the large pocket around Smolensk, cutting the Smolensk–Moscow road.
 Luck and his unit continued on towards Moscow.
-In his memoirs he describes the stiffening Soviet resistance and problems the German forces faced relating to weather and road conditions.
+In his memoirs, he describes the stiffening Soviet resistance and problems the German forces faced relating to weather and road conditions.
 Since November Rommel had requested Luck be transferred to Africa to take over command of one of his reconnaissance battalions.
 The transfer was approved in late January once the crisis of the Soviet winter offensive had passed.

 North Africa

 Luck was promoted to major, spending February and March 1942 on leave.
 Reporting back for duty on 1 April 1942, he reached Africa on 8 April and assumed command over the 3rd Panzer Reconnaissance Battalion of the 21st Panzer Division.
 Luck spent June to mid-September in Germany, recuperating from a combat wound.
 Returning to Africa, he resumed command of the 3rd Reconnaissance Battalion.

-On 23 October 1942 the British launched the attack of the Second Battle of El Alamein.
+On 23 October 1942, the British launched the attack of the Second Battle of El Alamein.
 The Axis position deteriorated leading to a retreat.
 Luck was one of Rommel's most experienced commanders, and he called upon Luck's reconnaissance battalion to screen his withdrawal.
 By December the Axis forces had retreated to Tripoli.
 On 6 May the forces in Africa surrendered, with more than 130,000 Germans taken prisoner.
 By that time Luck was in Germany.